 Incorporating Aiptasia into the classroom

 Our Aiptasia Education Network is a collection of faculty instructors from many institutions working on the best practices for use of Aiptasia in various classroom and teaching laboratory settings.
-Stay tuned for more information from the team.
+The team has assembled a set of protocols and guides based on the experiments depicted below.
+Click on links to access these resources.